Chapter 3 — The Land Remembers

 The trees shivered as a breeze passed through.
 No figure stepped forward.
 No voice answered.
 But I didn’t need to see them to understand: this wasn’t a coincidence.

 Watch me then.
-But remember—little lions bite back.
+But know this — lions bare their fangs.

 She found me on the way home.